 Android: Delete the app data in Settings > Apps > Threema > Clear data.

 iOS: Enter a wrong code ten times.
-A button will appear in the upper left-hand corner that allows you to reset the app data.
+A button will appear that allows you to reset the app data.

 Windows Phone: Delete Threema, and reinstall it.
 All app data will be removed.